West Bengal: Two killed, three injured in clashes in Bhatpara

 The police had to resort to firing as the two groups attacked each other with crude bombs and fire arms.

-Two people was killed and three others injured on Thursday in Bhatpara area of North 24 Paraganas district in West Bengal area after clashes broke out between two unidentified groups, reported ABP Ananda.
+Two people were killed and three others injured on Thursday in Bhatpara area of North 24 Paraganas district in West Bengal after clashes broke out between two unidentified groups, reported ABP Ananda.
 The incident occurred hours before the state police chief was supposed to inaugurate a newly-constructed police station.

 One of the deceased has been identified as 17-year-old Rambabu Shaw but the police are yet to establish identities of the injured.